 Compare over 50 top life insurance companies instantly.

 About Lincoln Financial

-The consortium now known as the Lincoln Financial Group was founded in Fort Wayne, Indiana, in 1905 as the Lincoln National Life Insurance Company.
-The company’s founders sought and received permission from Robert Todd Lincoln to use President Lincoln’s image in their business and have continued doing so for over 100 years.
+The consortium now known as Lincoln Financial Group was founded in Fort Wayne, Indiana, in 1905 as the Lincoln National Life Insurance Company.
+The company’s founders sought and received permission from Robert Todd Lincoln to use President Lincoln’s image in their business and have continued to do so for over a century.

-In 1998, Lincoln National Corporation, parent company of Lincoln Financial, moved its headquarters to its current Philadelphia location, where the company sponsors the home of the Philadelphia Eagles NFL team.
+In 1998, Lincoln National Corporation, the parent company of Lincoln Financial, relocated its headquarters to its current location in Philadelphia.
+The company is now a proud sponsor of the Philadelphia Eagles NFL team.

 As of 2020, Lincoln Financial ranks 22nd on the Fortune 500 list of companies by assets and 188th by revenue.
-Lincoln Financial’s $17 billion in revenue in 2019 was fourth among life and health insurers.
+In 2019, the company’s revenue was $17 billion, making it the fourth-largest life and health insurer.

 The company ranks 2nd and 4th in the U.S. in universal life and term life sales, respectively, and, according to LIMRA rankings, first in total life sales.
 Source.